-Emerging risks are part of a.s.r.'s risk priorities.
-Emerging risks are defined by a.s.r. as new or existing risks with a potentially major impact, where the level of risk is hard to define.
-For a.s.r. supplementary health the next emerging risks are defined:
+a.s.r. health supplementary's emerging risks are defined by a.s.r. health supplementary as new or existing risks with a potentially major impact, in which the level of risk is hard to define.
+In 2022, a.s.r. health supplemenatry's emerging risks were: